Emancipation through Emmanuel (3) - Vanguard News

 John 3:16 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”

-Jesus died for you on a stake, and cried out in bitterness of agony, due to the terrible things you have committed, which are difficult to utter by words of mouth and may not pass as printables.
+Jesus died for you on a stake and cried out in the bitterness of agony, due to the terrible things you have committed, which are difficult to utter by words of mouth and may not pass as printables.

 That singular sacrificial act of love makes it possible for us to come boldly to the throne of grace to receive mercy and pardon for sins committed; and the instant you receive Jesus as your Lord and Saviour, that death wish ticket, assigned to sinners and the eternal punishment reserved for all those who disobey the commandments of God, will no more have a noose effect in your life.